vertica/VerticaPy/docs/source/examples_learn_commodities.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_commodities_table_corr_1.html

-In the last plot, it's a bit hard to tell if 'Spread' is stationary.
+In the last plot, it's a bit hard to tell if ``Spread`` is stationary.
 Let's draw it alone.

 .. code-block:: python